-Non-Markovian master equations are a terrific tool for the study of open quantum systems, while their range of application is in principle limited, they can even lead to the exact solution of the system in some cases \cite{dynamics,Doll_2008}, they offer better descriptions than the GKLS master equation in the transient regime \cite{dynamics,hartman} and in some cases, their superiority extends to the steady state \cite{meanforcereview,Purkayastha2020}.
-Unlike in the case of a Lindblad master equation, Non-Markovian dynamics generators usually involve integrals that need to be performed numerically, which slows down their simulation, furthermore the number of said integrals grows with the number of jump operators needed, thus the calculation of decay rates can be time consuming for this kind of method.
-In the discussion of open quantum systems the Lamb-shift correction is often ignored, in the last years, people have been advocating for its importance and inclusion \cite{winczewski2023renormalizationtheoryopenquantum,correa2024potentialrenormalisationlambshift,meanforcereview} while in Markovian scenarios the Lamb-Shift commutes with the system Hamiltonian and just induces an energy shift.
-In Non-Markovian scenarios, it might not commute with the Hamiltonian of the system and it may induce non-trivial effects, we will show how the inclusion of Lamb-shift is needed to correctly describe heat currents using master equations using an example.
-The Lamb-shift correction is often cumbersome to calculate due to the presence of the principal value in inner integrals, and it might be expensive in some cases, here we show, that using our approximation for the quantum environments that Lamb-shift can be obtained algebraically paving the way for its inclusion in more works, and making the value of this approximation of quantum environments to master equations twofold as it not only speeds up the simulation, but allows for the inclusion of the Lamb-shift correction with ease.
-We expect this to have far reaching consequences in finite-time thermodynamics as the inadequacy of the GKLS master equation to describe transient heat currents is expected to have effects on the optimal work, heat, and the limits of irreversibility, a topic that has been gaining popularity \cite{finitetime1,finitetime2,finitetime3,finitetime4,finitetime5,finitetime6,finitetime7,finitetime8,finitetime9} and has largely used local GKLS master equations.
-We expect this to have a big effect whenever multiple parties make up the working body of the heat engine.
+Non-Markovian master equations are a terrific tool for the study of open quantum systems, while their range of application is in principle limited, they can even lead to the exact solution of the system in some cases \cite{dynamics,Doll_2008}, they offer better descriptions than the GKLS master equation in the transient regime \cite{dynamics,hartman} and in some cases, their superiority extends to the steady state \cite{meanforcereview,ss2,meanforce}.
+Unlike in the case of a Lindblad master equation, non-Markovian dynamics generators usually involve integrals that need to be performed numerically, which slows down their simulation, furthermore the number of said integrals grows with the number of jump operators needed, thus the calculation of decay rates can be time consuming for this kind of method.

+Futhermore, in the discussion of open quantum systems the Lamb-shift correction is often ignored, in the last years, people have been advocating for its importance and inclusion \cite{winczewski2023renormalizationtheoryopenquantum,correa2024potentialrenormalisationlambshift,meanforcereview} while in Markovian scenarios, the Lamb-Shift commutes with the system Hamiltonian and just induces an energy shift.
+In non-Markovian scenarios, it might not commute with the Hamiltonian of the system and it may induce non-trivial effects.
+We will show how the inclusion of Lamb-shift is needed to correctly describe heat currents using master equations by using an example.